-Department of Range and Watershed Management, Faculty of Water and Soil, University of Zabol, Zabol, Iran
+Department of Rangeland and Watershed Management Department, Faculty of Water and Soil, University of Zabol, Zabol

-Background and objectives: Soil microbial diversity plays a vital role in the functioning of rangeland ecosystems, especially biogeochemical cycles, organic matter decomposition, and soil fertility maintenance.
-Livestock grazing, one of the most prevalent human activities in rangelands, can impact microbial communities by altering the structure of vegetation cover and the soil's physical and chemical properties.
-However, the results of various studies on the effect of livestock grazing on soil microbial diversity have been contradictory, which may be due to differences in climatic conditions, rangeland type, intensity, and duration of livestock grazing.
-Therefore, a comprehensive analysis is needed to understand these effects better.
-Given the importance of knowing the impact of enclosure on soil biological properties, such studies are necessary, especially in regions with arid and semi-arid climates and sensitive to livestock grazing.
-Therefore, the present study was conducted in the Koteh rangelands of Khash County to identify the effect of enclosure on the soil biological properties of the region.
+Introduction and Objective: Soil microbial diversity plays a vital role in the functioning of rangeland ecosystems, particularly in biogeochemical cycles, organic matter decomposition, and the maintenance of soil fertility.
+Livestock grazing—one of the most widespread human activities in rangelands—can affect soil microbial communities by altering vegetation structure as well as soil physical and chemical properties.
+However, findings from previous studies on the effects of grazing on microbial diversity are often inconsistent, likely due to variations in climate, rangeland type, grazing intensity, and duration.
+A comprehensive analysis is therefore essential to better understand these impacts.
+Given the importance of evaluating how grazing exclusion (enclosure) influences soil biological characteristics—especially in arid and semi-arid regions that are highly sensitive to grazing—this study was conducted in the Koteh rangelands of Khash County, southeastern Iran.

-Conclusion: Based on the results obtained, indicators of catalase enzyme, microbial biomass nitrogen, microbial population, and soil microbial contribution can be used as effective bioindicators to assess soil quality and health in rangeland ecosystems.
-Also, all biological characteristics of the soil in the enclosure area at both studied depths are better than in the grazed area, which indicates that heavy grazing causes a decrease in biological activities, a decrease in soil fertility, and disruption of biogeochemical cycles.
-Implementation of enclosure programs or rotational grazing management is recommended to restore the physicochemical and biological functions of the soil in rangeland ecosystems.
+Conclusion: Catalase activity, microbial biomass nitrogen, microbial population, and microbial contribution can serve as reliable bioindicators for assessing soil health in rangeland ecosystems.
+Overall, all measured biological properties were significantly improved in the enclosed area compared to the grazed area at both soil depths.
+These results demonstrate that intensive grazing reduces microbial activity, diminishes soil fertility, and disrupts biogeochemical processes.
+Consequently, implementing enclosure strategies or rotational grazing management is strongly recommended to restore the biological and physicochemical functions of soils in rangeland ecosystems.

 Type of Study: